 Craving a meal that’s both indulgently rich and wonderfully comforting?
 These Creamy Cajun Salmon and Grits are a delectable harmony of pan-fried Cajun salmon and velvety grits that’ll transport your taste buds straight to the heart of the South!

-This boldly flavored fish and grits recipe is quick and easy to make and requires just 11 ingredients.
 The spice on the salmon is well-balanced by the creamy grits culminating in a truly flawless fish-centric dish.
 All this and more will make this southern-style dish a family fave when it comes to 30-minute meal ideas.

 In this skinless salmon recipe, you will learn how to make foolproof creamy grits, how to pan-fry Cajun-style salmon, and how to deglaze the pan with butter for a delicious finishing sauce.
 Think: Cajun shrimp and grits, but the salmon version!

-Salmon and Grits Ingredients
+Salmon and Grits Ingredient Highlights

-- Quick grits.
-Or stone-ground or Old-Fashioned grits.
 I use quick grits, mostly because they’re more widely available and easier to find, but also because it helps me get this meal on the table fast.
 If you prefer stoneground or Old Fashioned grits, they absolutely work in this recipe, too.
 You will just need to leave them over the heat a little bit longer.

-- Milk.
 Any milk will do.
 You can use anything from skim to whole dairy milk, or even any unsweetened, unflavored non-dairy milk.

-- Cheddar cheese.
 You can buy pre-shredded for ease and convenience, but if you want the best of the best quality and flavor, grate your own cheddar!
 I used sharp but choose any cheddar from mild to sharp depending on your preference.

-- Cajun seasoning.
-Use your favorite!
+As for the Cajun seasoning, use your favorite!
 Please note: the measurements in this recipe are for using a standard Cajun seasoning blend like McCormick.
 However, if you’re using a seasoning blend that’s heavier on the salt and spice, like Slap Ya Mama Cajun Seasoning, you will likely want to use less seasoning.
-Or make your own homemade Cajun seasoning.
-If you’re not a big fan of spice, you can use Old Bay Seasoning instead.

 Salmon and Grits Tips and Tricks